Withholding Taxes: Oklahoma

 - Wages paid to Oklahoma residents who work in and outside the state are subject to Oklahoma withholding.
 An employee is an Oklahoma resident for income tax purposes if certain criteria are met.
 Oklahoma income tax must also be withheld from wages paid to nonresident employees for services performed in Oklahoma.
 See Withholding on Residents, Nonresidents and Expatriates.

-- Oklahoma employers determine withholding using federal Form W-4, Employee's Withholding Allowance Certificate.
+- Oklahoma employers determine withholding using state Form OK-W-4, Employee's Withholding Allowance Certificate.
 See Employee's Withholding Allowance Certificate.

 - The withholding rate on supplemental wage payments, such as bonuses, is calculated differently depending on when the supplemental wage payments are made.
 See Supplemental Wages.